Ashwamedh-14/IEEE_AU/README.md

   > - On MacOS / Linux
     `source .venv/Scripts/activate`

 - This will activate the virtual environment and allow the project to use the packages installed within this environment.
+It   will look something like this
+  `(.venv) [directory in which the project is .venv is located]`

 - Upon activating the virtual environment, to install all dependencies, run the following command
   `pip install -r requirements.txt`